iamrithiks/Code2Rithik/README.md

 ---

 - 📚 I’m currently studying MCA and pursuing various course on udemy.
-- 👨‍💻 Fulltime programmer, Part-time Gamer..
+- 👨‍💻 Fulltime programmer, Part-time Student..
 Basically a Geek. but dont worry im totally extrovert.
 - 🌱 I’m currently learning react advanced, mongo db, and many popular libraries and more.
-- ⚡ Gaming means a lot to me.
-I Play Tactical FPS Games, Valorant & CSGO are my favourite!
-- 💬 Ask me anything about K-dramas, K-POP and Places to eat 😉.
 - ✈ Been to Dubai!
-- 😇 My Bucket list is to Visit : Venice & Sydney.
+- 😇 My Bucket list is to Visit : Tokyo and Zurich.
-- ✝️ Commited to Christianity.
 - 🌎 I love meeting diverse individuals around the world, so if you want to connect, feel free to reach out & introduce yourself (don’t just say hi, tell me about yourself!)

-- 📫 How to reach me: You can e-mail me at vimaleurakaa@gmail.com
+- 📫 How to reach me: You can e-mail me at rithikdeveloper754@gmail.com